 One of the best things about summer is the long, lazy road trips that so many of us – as many as 60 percent of Americans take a road trip each summer – will take.
+And this includes taking a road trip via a car or road tripping with a RV.

 Summer presents us with a chance to kick back, relax, and if you want to ensure that your summer road trip IS as relaxing as possible, you’re going to want to check out these summer road trip safety tips right now…